Relations with Stakeholders

 - reliability of suppliers, external collaborators and commercial partners

-- the continuous improvement of relations with the human resources that conduct their own activities in the Company
+- the continuous improvement of relations with the human resources that attend to their duties in the Company and in the Group

-- being on good terms with local communities and institutions
+- the development of a proactive relationship with local communities and institutions

-- management of relations with the Public Administration based on transparency and correctness
+- management of relations with the public administration informed by transparency and correctness

-- avoiding and preventing the commission of illicit acts and crimes, with particular reference to those foreseen by the Decree as subsequently amended and supplemented.
+- accuracy and completeness of Information released to the press bodies and, in general, avoiding and preventing the commission of offences and crimes, with particular reference to those foreseen by the Decree.

-This is why the conduct of all Addressees of the Code towards the Stakeholders has to be coherent and consistent with the principles of the Code.
+For this reason, the behaviour of all the Addressees towards the Stakeholders must be in line with the principles of the Code.